KuramaSyu/Daily-Pic/README.md

 - [x] shuffle button
 - [x] shuffle favorites only
 - [ ] Only load current image and unload old images, to prevent memory from going >600MiB
-- [ ] Check when going backwards when beeing in the last 7 days, if a day is missing -> download image + json
+- [x] Check when going backwards when beeing in the last 7 days, if a day is missing -> download image + json
 - [ ] Start Bing task on Display Wake as well as when started.
 Set as Wallpaper automatically

-~~Set Wallpaper for every space instead of just one~~
-- [ ] -> not possible with SwiftUI, manually set it when entering a new space
+- [ ] anually set wallpaper when entering a new space
 - [ ] Find way to downlaod json for images older than 7 days
 - [ ] Add toggle to only show favorits
 - [ ] Cleanup Code